shoriwe/LVaED/markdown/articles/binary_tree.md

 }
 ```

-Based on the example, the result iteration using this steps will be: `1 * 2 + 3 / 4`
+Based on the example, the result iteration using this steps will be: `a * b + c / d`

 # References